Council Hall

 Background

-“Where loyalty to crown and loyalty to home are never quite the same thing.”
+“Where loyalty to crown and loyalty to home are never quite the same.”

-The original town council consisted of just two figures: the Captain of the Guard, representing the crown, and a single non-voting representative of Saltmarsh chosen by local traders.
-The arrangement was more symbolic than functional; all true authority rested with the military command.
+At first, governance was little more than ceremony.
+The “council” consisted of the Captain of the Guard, voice of the crown and a single, non-voting representative chosen by local traders.
+Authority rested squarely with the military.

 The Building

-The Council Hall itself was first constructed in 506 CY, a modest stone structure built on the site of the old Keoish watchhouse.
-In 556 CY, on the fiftieth anniversary of the Saltmarsh Charter, it was greatly expanded, a second floor, public hall, and hall of records were added, funded largely through donations from the wealthy Solmor family, who have held a council seat since the town’s founding.
+The original hall was raised in 506 CY upon the site of an old Keoish watchhouse.
+In 556 CY, marking the fiftieth anniversary of the Saltmarsh Charter, it was expanded — a second floor, a public chamber, and a hall of records added through generous donations from the Solmor family, who have held a council seat since the town’s founding.

-To the people of Saltmarsh, it is more than a seat of power.
-It is a symbol of their hard-won independence, a reminder that even under the shadow of kings and viscounts, a small town by the sea can still govern itself.
+To the people, the Council Hall is more than a seat of authority.
+It is proof that, even beneath the shadow of kings and viscounts, Saltmarsh governs itself.

 The Town Council Charter

-The charter granted Saltmarsh a five-member council, to rule jointly under the Viscount of Salinmoor’s oversight:
+The charter established a five-member council under the oversight of the Viscount of Salinmoor:

-• Three members elected by the citizens of Saltmarsh, representing local trade, fishing, and guild interests.
+• Three elected locally, representing trade, fishing, and guild interests.

-All decisions are made democratically by majority vote, but the balance of power has always been precarious as Loyalist and Traditionalist rarely see eye to eye.
+Decisions are made by majority vote, but the balance between Loyalists and Traditionalists has always been fragile.

 Town Council Members